What is Horner's Syndrome?

 When to See a Doctor

-Emergency care is needed if symptoms appear suddenly after a traumatic injury on the head or neck, or if the following signs accompany them:
+Seek emergency medical care if symptoms appear suddenly after a traumatic injury on the head or neck or if the following signs accompany them:

 - Impaired eyesight